Have you heard of the Map of Consciousness

 I first met Dr. Hawkins in Sedona, Arizona in 1997.
 At the time, I was exploring all over Sedona, meeting local spiritual leaders; Dr. Hawkins was one of them.
 I was glad and excited when I first learned of the Map of Consciousness.
 I liked that he quantified consciousness

-, something commonly considered abstract and vague, making it possible to approach the subject in a concrete way, and that he described in detail patterns of emotion and behavior seen at each level of consciousness.
+, something commonly considered abstract and vague, making it possible to approach the subject in a concrete way, and that he described in detail patterns of emotion and behavior seen at each level of consciousness, which he expressed in a range from zero to 1000.
+For example, he quantified enlightenment as a frequency between 700 and 1000, acceptance at 350, anger at 150, and shame at 20, the lowest level of the map.
 The Map of Consciousness, of course, is not absolute; it serves as a guide, providing milestones for people who want to grow spiritually.

 I used my influence to arrange for the publication of the Korean edition of Hawkins's book on the Map of Consciousness, Power Vs. Force